amandaocalvo/Car-Price-Prediction-Project/README.md

 ## Feature Selection

 One of the advantages of using the Random Forest model is that it allows for feature importance selection.
-We analyzed the most important features for our final model and selected the top 20 that had the greatest impact.
-We tested the model with fewer features, but the results would not be better.
+I analyzed the most important features for our final model and selected the top 20 that had the greatest impact.
+I tested the model with fewer features, but the results would not be better.

 ### Top Features:
 - year